Vagyasri/Array-Cardio/README.md

 # Array Cardio
-In this Project, I am practising some array methods.
+In this Project, I am dealing with some array methods in order to get a strong grasp on Javascript fundamentals.

 ## Built With